gaijinat/CyberChef/gaijinat_README.md

 ## Licencing

+CyberChef is released under the [Apache 2.0 Licence](https://www.apache.org/licenses/LICENSE-2.0) and is covered by [Crown Copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/).

 The Gaijin.at version of CyberChef is released under the [Apache 2.0 Licence](https://www.apache.org/licenses/LICENSE-2.0).

-The [original version of CyberChef](https://github.com/gchq/CyberChef) is released under the [Apache 2.0 Licence](https://www.apache.org/licenses/LICENSE-2.0) and is covered by [Crown Copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/).